How Can You Tell If Investors Are Fake?

-- Seek referrals from your existing network: Your existing network of mentors, entrepreneurs or advisors might have connections with potential investors.
-Don’t be afraid to ask for recommendations or introductions. an individual recommendation could make a big difference in securing the interest of investors.
+- Seek referrals from your existing network: Your existing network of entrepreneurs, mentors or advisors might have connections to potential investors.
+Don’t hesitate to ask for recommendations or introductions. a personal recommendation can go a long way in securing interest from investors.

 - Develop relations with angel investors and venture capitalists: The process of establishing relationships with venture capitalists and angel investors requires time and effort.
 Focus on building genuine connections and demonstrating your knowledge instead of just immediately seeking investments.
 As time passes, these connections could result in investing opportunities or useful introductions to investors from other countries.